C-Stallings/ReactJS_Weather_App/README.md

 ## Photo Credit:
 "Clear Sky" Photo by Ritam Baishya on Unsplash

 "Sunny" Photo by David Law on Unsplash

 "Cloud" Photo by Edvinas Bruzas on Unsplash

-"Snowy" Photo by Valentin Müller on Unsplash
+"Rainy" Photo by Valentin Müller on Unsplash

+"Snowy" Photo by Aaron Burden on Unsplash